Physics-Informed Neural Network Models for EMT Simulators: Neural Networks Integration

-To obtain accurate PINN models, we optimize the training loss function for all weights and biases of the neural network.
-We utilize a loss function with data-based and physics-based components \cite{raissi}.
-The data-based loss, $\mathcal{L}_u$, minimizes the difference between the target values and the PINN predictions using a mean squared error.
-These targets are provided by a dataset, $\mathcal{D}_u$, which contains accurate simulated results for different time step sizes and initial conditions:
+To obtain accurate NN models, we determine the weights and biases $\Theta$ that minimize a training loss function.
+We use a loss function with two components.
+Firstly, the classic data-based loss, $\mathcal{L}_u$, minimizes the mean squared error between the target values and the NN predictions.
+The targets $z$ are provided by a dataset, $\mathcal{D}_u$, which contains accurate simulated results for different time step sizes and initial conditions:

-Additionally, we include the underlying equations of the system in training with a physics-based loss $\mathcal{L}_p$:
+Additionally, we can include the underlying differential equations of the system $g$ in training with a physics-based loss $\mathcal{L}_p$.
+The underlying equations can be incorporated into the training to reduce dataset dependence, improve training accuracy, and enhance the NN's interpretability.
+The physics-based loss can be applied to the differential equations, provided the activation function $\sigma$ is differentiable.
+NNs trained with an objective function that includes a physics-based loss term can also be referred to as Physics-Informed Neural Networks (PINNs) \cite{raissi}.
+The physics-based loss $\mathcal{L}_p$ is formulated as:

-The two loss components are combined with the hyper-parameter $\alpha$, which modulates their contributions.
-We solve the optimization problem \eqref{eqs:optimproblem} with a gradient-descent algorithm by adjusting the weights and biases $\{W^k, b^k\}$ of the selected architecture.
+The two loss components are combined using the hyperparameter $\alpha$, which controls the influence of the physics term relative to the data contribution.
+We solve the optimization problem \eqref{eqs:optimproblem} with a gradient-descent algorithm by adjusting the weights and biases of the selected architecture.
+The optimization runs until the obtained parameters are accurate enough to represent the underlying system.